Complying With OFCCP Job Posting Requirements

-Any employer — large or small — who wishes to do business with the Federal government must be familiar with the Office of Federal Contractor Compliance Programs (OFCCP) and OFCCP compliance.
-The twofold mission of the OFCCP is to ensure that contractors doing business with the Federal government:
+Any employer who wishes to do business with the federal government must become familiar with the Office of Federal Contractor Compliance Programs (OFCCP).
+The twofold mission of the OFCCP is to ensure that contractors doing business with the federal government:

-- Take affirmative action to ensure that applicants are employed and employees are treated fairly during employment without regard to race, color, religion, sex, or national origin.
+- Take affirmative action to ensure that applicants are employed, and that employees are treated during employment, without regard to race, color, religion, sex, sexual orientation, gender identity, or national origin.

-To fulfill its mission, the OFCCP places a number of requirements on all Federal contractors regarding hiring, recordkeeping and other terms and conditions of employment.
-The requirements are detailed and complex; contractors and those interested in becoming Federal contractors should carefully review the OFCCP's website, including its list of Frequently Asked Questions and its policy directives.
+To fulfill its mission, the OFCCP places a number of requirements on all federal contractors regarding hiring, recordkeeping, and other terms and conditions of employment.
+The requirements are detailed and complex; contractors and those interested in becoming federal contractors should carefully review the OFCCP’s website, including its list of Frequently Asked Questions and OFCCP job posting requirements.

 The OFCCP enforces three laws:

-1. Executive Order (E.O.)
-11246 prohibits discrimination and requires affirmative action to ensure that all employment decisions are made without regard to race, color, religion, sex or national origin.
+- Executive Order (E.O.)
+11246 prohibits discrimination and requires affirmative action to ensure that all employment decisions are made without regard to race, color, religion, sex, sexual orientation, gender identity, or national origin.

-3. The Vietnam Era Veterans' Readjustment Assistance Act (VEVRA) prohibits discrimination against specified categories of veterans protected by the Act and requires affirmative action in the employment of such veterans.
-Because the requirements for employers of veterans can be complicated, the OFCCP also publishes a list of Frequently Asked Questions specifically related to hiring veterans.
+- The Vietnam Era Veterans’ Readjustment Assistance Act (VEVRA) prohibits discrimination against specified categories of veterans protected by the Act and requires affirmative action in the employment of such veterans.
+Because the requirements for employers of veterans can be complicated, the OFCCP also publishes a list of FAQs specifically related to hiring veterans.

 - Provide equal employment opportunities and take affirmative action to employ and advance workers in a non-discriminatory manner

 - Implement an affirmative action plan and maintain the required records